mckennapsean/dissertation/content/02-background.md

 multidimensional longitudinal case studies [@Shneiderman2006] proposes a process and specific methods for assessing and evaluating visualization systems deployed in the wild.
-This model, however, does not cover the creation and development of a visualization system. \al{below, what is the relation to software engineering?} \sm{need to clarify this distinction, what makes it engineering? convergence?} More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform user-centered design [@Chee2011; @Tory2004; @Wassink2009], but they emphasize convergence like an engineering design process model.
+This model, however, does not cover the creation and development of a visualization system.
+More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform user-centered design [@Chee2011; @Tory2004; @Wassink2009], but they emphasize convergence like an engineering design process model.
 The design